What is the difference between LASIK and Advanced Surface Ablation (ASA) Procedure such as SafeSight TransPRK?

 No, as the entry wound for cataract surgery is at a different part of the eye.
 But your eye surgeon will need to factor in the new cornea curvature when he does the calculation and selection of the intra-ocular lens implant for the cataract surgery.

 Yes.
-The most common strategy for those who have presbyopia is to aim for close to perfect vision in the dominant eye (usually the right eye) and deliberately aim for some under-correction in the other eye.
+The common strategy for those who have presbyopia is to aim for close to perfect vision in the dominant eye (usually the right eye) and deliberately aim for some under-correction in the other eye.
 This strategy is sometimes called “monovision correction”.

 Didn’t find the answer?